DanielCG-Sal/FIJI-Macro-ColocalisationDeconv/README.md

 ## 📄 Licence

-Distributed under the MIT Licence.
-See the [LICENSE](./LICENSE) file for details.
+The macro is released under the GNU General Public License v3.0.
+See gpl-3.0.txt for details.

 ---